Digital Pedagogy Lab : Prince Edward Island : Third Reflections

 — Robin DeRosa (@actualham) July 17, 2016

 My understanding of analytics is limited.
-I understand that data is generated by students (and staff) and that there are various tools that can take that data and using a variety of algorithms add some context, thereby either giving the student a representation of what they have done, or predicting what they will be likely to do (in particular: what they are likely to be successful/unsuccessful at).
+I understand that data is generated by students (and staff) and that there are various tools that can take that data and using a variety of algorithms add some context, thereby either giving the student a representation of what they have done, or predicting what they will be likely to do (in particular: what they are likely to be successful/unsuccessful at), as far I know, this data needs to be managed with a data management software (try this to get a better idea of what data management is).
 It is worth noting at the moment that some of the analytics systems in place do not allow students to interrogate their own data or the algorithms in place used to make assessments of their performance.

 We asked the question: